ThomasPokorny/Rust-Axum-REST-API-Template/README.md

-# Rust Axum Hexagonal REST API Template
+# Rust Axum REST API Template

 This repository serves as a template for building RESTful APIs using Rust, Axum, and the hexagonal architecture pattern.